kevmo314/srt-to-webrtc/README.md

 # srt-to-webrtc

 Minimal SRT-to-WHIP forwarder written in Go.
-Listens for SRT (message API) on `PORT` or `7000`, sniffs incoming RTP, and forwards via WHIP using the SRT streamid as the bearer token.
+Listens for SRT (message API) on `PORT` or `7000`, demuxes inbound MPEG-TS (e.g., H.264) and forwards via WHIP using the SRT streamid as the bearer token.

 ## Requirements
 - Go 1.25+